Burrow’s 3 TDs lift No. 5 LSU over No. 7 Florida, 42-28.

 THE TAKEAWAY

 Florida: It’s hard to question’s Trask’s toughness or poise.
-He did not appear bothered by the knee injury he played through last week, and composure was evident in his first SEC road start at one of the loudest and difficult places for a visiting team to play in college football.
-The offense rarely failed to get plays off cleanly and Trask threw accurately and scrambled effectively when needed.
+He did not appear bothered by the knee injury he played through last week, and his composure was evident in his first SEC road start at one of the loudest and difficult places for a visiting team to play in college football.
+The offense rarely failed to get plays off cleanly.
+Trask mostly threw accurately and scrambled effectively when needed.
+Orgeron called Trask’s performance “phenomenal.”

 LSU: While the offense remained prolific against the best defense it’s faced this season, the Tigers’ defense had its share of struggles for the third time in as many games against a major conference opponent.
-Second-half adjustments produced more pressure on Trask, who was sacked twice.
+An increase in stunts and blitzes in the second half produced more pressure on Trask, who was sacked once each by Marcel Brooks and K’Lavon Chaisson.
 That helped the Tigers pull away late and hold on.

+“What a great job by our defense to only allow seven points in the second half,” Orgeron said, applauding defensive coordinator Dave Aranda for making “tremendous adjustments.”

 UP NEXT